 Sauces & Stuff

-Melt butter in a small saucepan, over low heat.
-Skim off and discard the foam that rises to the top.
+Melt butter in a saucepan over low heat; skim off and discard foam that rises to the top.

 Remove butter from heat.

-Boil vinegar, water, and peppercorns in a small saucepan over high heat until reduced to 3 Tbsp. liquid; strain and set aside.
+Reduce vinegar, water, and peppercorns in a saucepan over medium heat until it measures 3 Tbsp. strained liquid; 15–20 minutes.

 To clarify the butter, melt it.
 Then, skim off and discard the foamy solids that rise to the top.